-He plucks the pen from my frozen fingers.
-Scrawls his name next to mine.
+He plucks the pen from my frozen fingers and scrawls his name next to mine.

 “That was easy, huh?”
 He slaps the desk and gets to his feet.
 “Take it easy, Jon.”
 He shrugs into a jacket.

 I blurt, “Wait, that’s it?
 Are you for real?
 I just signed a two-word contract.”
-The logical part of me—the one that worries about GPAs, scholarships, and getting enough hours at my part-time job—has taken back over.
+The logical part of me—the one that worries about GPAs, scholarships, and getting enough hours at my part-time job—takes back over.

 He pins me down with those steady gray eyes.
 “You took a step toward what you wanted.
 Most of the time, that’s all you can do.
 Doesn’t matter if it makes any sense, because a deeper part of you knows the angles—sees beyond the visible connections.”
-He puts his hands in his pockets.
-“I mean come on—you think you’d be happy with the 9-5?
+He puts his hands in his pockets and gives me an exasperated look.
+“I mean, come on—you think you’d be happy with the 9-5?
 Living for the weekends, an extended vacation once a year, hoping desperately that nothing derails your white-picket life?
 There’s more to you, Jon.
 You know it in your heart.
 You know it in your soul.”

 Chills.
 Again.
 “What next?”
 I manage.

 “For you?”
-He holds the door open for me.
+He holds the door open.
 “Life will get weird, but that’s not a bad thing.
 Trust me—working at a job would have driven you insane.”

 “Okaaay…” I’m not quite sure of how to respond.
 But still—I want to know more.
 “You wanna get lunch?
 I’m caught up on schoolwork, so—”

 “Nah.
-I’ve got me a date.”
+I got me a date.”
 His ageless face throws me a smile.
 “She’d give me hell if I stood her up.”

 “She sounds pretty gnarly.”
 I walk through the door.
 He locks up behind me.

 “You have no idea.”
 We stroll out the entrance and into the lot.
 “We share the same name, believe it or not.
 ‘Chris.’
-She spells it with a ‘y’ instead of an ‘i.’ ”
+But she spells it with a ‘y’ instead of an ‘i.’ ”

 Chrys.
 I try it out in my mind.
 “Funny—it’s easier to think of her as a woman, now that you told me that.”